Paul0221/Year-3/Distributed Systems/Distributed Systems.md

 - [[Distributed Systems for Pervasive Computing]]
 - [[High Performance Distributed Systems]]

-Software components - components that constitute the system
+Software Components - components that constitute the system

-Software architectures - organise various software components
+Software Architectures - organise various software components

-System architectures - instantiation of a software architecture
+[[System Architectures]] - instantiation of a software architecture

 Architectural style is formulated in terms of: